JoeDavisson/EasySXB/README.md

 EasySXB is a terminal/program loader designed for use with Western Design Center's SXB line of development boards.

 Program files (in HEX format) can be uploaded through the terminal interface.
+(This can be slow for larger programs.)

 Must be run under Linux with the ```sudo``` command.
 (Windows support coming soon.)